 What if I never created an account and receive this warning message?

-If you are sure you have not created an account with before and have attempted the username reminder and did not receive any information to your email, then you will be able to bypass the SSN warning message when creating your new account.
+If you are sure you have not created an account before and have attempted the username reminder and did not receive any information to your email, then you will be able to bypass the SSN warning message when creating your new account.